Edlaston and Wyaston: Industry

 As well as the regularised agricultural roles because of its rural location, primarily for dairy farming, the area has also supported much gravel mining for many centuries, with several pits previously recorded in the vicinity.
-In the mid 1950s, maps showed a water treatment plant and a reservoir in the west of the parish.
+In the mid-1950s, maps showed a water treatment plant and a reservoir in the west of the parish.

 Religious sites

 St James' Church, Edlaston

 The church dates from the 14th century, but rebuilt in the 17th, based on a year inscribed on a date stone.

 Methodism

-There was previously a Wesleyan church until the middle 20th century in Wyaston, which was later demolished.
+There was previously a Wesleyan Methodist chapel until the middle 20th century in Wyaston, which was later demolished.

 Governance and demography

 Population

-There are 220 residents recorded within the parish for the 2011 census.
+There are 241 residents recorded within the parish for the 2021 census, an increase from the 220 residents recorded within the parish for the 2011 census.

 Council administration

 The settlements Edlaston, Wyaston and their surrounding rural areas are combined as one parish for administrative identity.
 This is managed at the first level of public administration by Edlaston and Wyaston Parish Council.
 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.